Natural gas furnaces need sufficient space and airflow to work properly.

-If you have a cat, place your litter box in another room.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could move the unpleasant odors all over your home.
+If you have a cat, situate your litter box somewhere else.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could spread the smelly odors throughout your home.

-You should also routinely sweep around your furnace to prevent dust from developing.
+You should also regularly sweep near your furnace to stop dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or routine maintenance in York, Strine's can expertly take care of your needs.
+Whether you need furnace replacement or routine maintenance in York, Strine's can expertly take care of your needs.
 Our highly trained technicians can work on any heating equipment model or brand.

 Call us at 717-383-4479 or use our online scheduler to request an appointment now.